mtingers/mdcmp/README.md

 # mdcmp

-mdcmp (MIDI Composer) is a Python library for easily generating MIDI songs.
+mdcmp (MIDI Composer) is a Python library for easily generating songs and emitting MIDI files.

 **This is a work in progress.**